meriembenchaaben/FewShotLearningEfficiency-replication-package/README.md

 The replication package includes the following files and directories:

 - **Protocol and Questionnaires:** All materials related to the study setup, including task descriptions, participant instructions, and questionnaires used during the experiments.
+- **Solutions:** xml files of different domain models designed by participants for different tasks.
 - **Anonymized Data:** The anonymized log files and data collected from some participants, including time-to-completion records and questionnaire responses.
 PS: We don't provide all the collected data.
 - **Scripts:** Python scripts and Jupyter notebooks used for data processing, analysis, and plotting results.
 - **Figures:** Demographic distributions and experimental results generated during the study.